South West England Vintage Television Museum

 Bush CTV187CS Single Standard A823 Chassis TV

 The next piccie is of a Decca CTV19 (Prestomatic).
 I swapped this set with Andy Beer for a pre-war GEC television and, although it doesn't sound like much of a swap, the pre war set was a HUGE project and was missing it's cabinet and tube, and I was never going to get around to fixing it.
 Andy is much better at that sort of project than I am, so I decided it was much better for Andy to have the set and get it working than to see it gathering dust at my house.
-Go to his web site to see how the set is getting on.
-(See my "Links" page.)
+Go to Andy's web site to see how the set is getting on.
+(See the Links page.)
 This set uses a dual-standard chassis of similar design to the CTV25.
 There were a few physical modifications between the 2 size sets, but electronically the sets were all-but identical.
 This set uses a combined UHF/VHF telefunken tuner.
 Most of the 25" versions used a mechanically inferior Philips type tuner.
+(The Philips tuner was prone to seizing up, the latches often used to slip and the feel of the buttons wasn't as nice as the Telefunken version.)

 Decca CTV19 Dual Standard Chassis TV